Online Courses

 CHINESE 3 HONORS GRADES 9-12

-Prerequisites: Minimum B- in each semester of Mandarin Chinese 2.
+Prerequisites: Minimum B in the 1st semester of Mandarin 2.
 Current teacher recommendation required.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen and transfers must interview with the teacher.

 The Chinese 3 course greatly improves students' reading abilities, and students are able to write in Chinese in various formats such as journal, letter, invitation, and essay.
 The course also enriches and fortifies the students' knowledge and skills in writing simplified Chinese characters.
 Students learn more essential knowledge of Chinese culture, including the origins, histories, anecdotes, and etiquettes for various cultural settings, events, and occasions.